ajalt/clikt/docs/advanced.md

 ### Browser JavaScript

 The default [CliktConsole][CliktConsole] only outputs to the browser's developer console, which is probably not what you want.
-You can [define your own CliktConsole][#replacing-stdin-and-stdout], or you can call [parse][parse] instead of [main][main] and handle output yourself.
+You can [define your own CliktConsole](#replacing-stdin-and-stdout), or you can call [parse][parse] instead of [main][main] and handle output yourself.

 [editText][editText] and [editFile][editFile] are not supported. [prompt][prompt] is only supported